-The consolidation of the physical legacy comes with the celebration of the centenary in the form of Sundy’s Science and History Space.
+The consolidation of the physical legacy comes with the celebration of the centenary in the form of Sundy’s Science Space.
 The distance of 100 years since the observations made Eddington and Cottigham’s allowed to review the last century and plan the very near future and therefore, apart from this space constituting the physical legacy, it is also the cornerstone for the creation of a truly dynamic and live Science Space framed in the strategic plan for the island of Príncipe’s development.

 The production of a documentary regarding the centenary of the 1919 solar eclipse and the experimental validation of the Theory of General Relativity takes on a crucial role to ensure world visibility.

 Know in detail some of the background of E@S in the island of Príncipe.